 Both of these benefits have made antibiotics a popular choice for acne treatment.
 However, antibiotics do come with their risks.

-- Topical antibiotics can create skin irritation that ranges from mild dryness to scaly, itching skin
+- Skin irritation that ranges from mild dryness to scaly, itching skin

-- Intermittent use of topical antibiotics can result in bacterial resistance, making it harder to treat acne with antibiotics down the road
+- Bacterial resistance (making it harder to treat acne with antibiotics down the road)

 Side Effects of Oral Antibiotics

-In a study published in the Journal of the American Academy of Dermatology, research showed that during a six-month period, oral contraceptives reduced acne by 55 percent, while antibiotics improved the skin by only 53 percent.So what do antibiotics have to do with birth control and acne treatment?
-It turns out that birth control might be more effective than these popular treatment methods, and result in fewer side effects.
+In a study published in the Journal of the American Academy of Dermatology, research showed that during a six-month period, oral contraceptives reduced acne by 61.9%, while antibiotics resulted in 57.9% improvement.